Agricultural Engineering Apprenticeships

 A placement opportunity enables young people to gain valuable work experience and a unique insight into the agricultural engineering industry; with the prospect of developing a fulfilling and rewarding career.

-Newark and Nottinghamshire Agricultural Society also supports apprenticeships for young engineers aged 17 – 25, with a bursary to assist them financially with their careers.
+Newark and Nottinghamshire Agricultural Society also supports apprenticeships for young engineers aged 17 – 25, with a bursary of £500 to assist them financially with their careers.
 To be eligible, students will be currently working with an agricultural engineering company and attending day release at an academic institution.
+Priority is given to apprentices working or studying in the Midlands.

-Visit our Midlands Agricultural Engineering Apprenticeship Award page to apply.
+Visit our Midlands Agricultural Engineering Apprenticeship Award Application page to apply.

 Our apprenticeship initiative has received enthusiastic support from stakeholders such as Riseholme College in Lincoln, the Institution of Agricultural Engineers, Agri Machinery News and the Midlands Machinery Show.